forhadsidhu/forhadsidhu/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions.
 - 🎓 &nbsp; Studied Computer Science & Engineering at CUET.
+- 🤔 Have 5+ years work experience as software engineer in building  AI data product,ERP application.

 <br>